mikebentley15/my-c-compiler/scanner/README.md

 Note, these preprocessing directives are not case sensative, but the `FNAME`, `VARNAME` and `VALUE` are.
 The two `#include` variants are different, where the `<FNAME>` variant is a system include, so the scanner should distinguish this in some way from the other one.
+Also, there can be any whitespace between the `#` sign and the directive, except for line feeds and newlines (meaning spaces and tabs are allowed).

+Macro defined functions are not supported, just like pragmas and other macros not defined above.

+As far as the scanner is concerned, these are not preprocessed, but rather simply tokenized.
+This allows this same scanner to be used within a preprocessor, only to have the output of the preprocessor passed again to another instance of this same scanner.

 ### Arithmetic and Operators